How to Build Your Canadian-Style Resume: The 8 Do’s and 8 Don’ts

 Even though other fonts may look interesting or attractive, Canadian companies usually don’t like these ways to stand out.
 The most important thing should be the information, not the way it looks.

-YOU NEED TO READ THIS NOW Gospel in Hopeless times.
+YOU NEED TO READ THIS NOW Part-Time Jobs for International Students in Canada

 Try to use personal names as little as possible.